 When is 4G not 4G?
 When it’s 5G, of course.

-Last year, AT&T announced its plans to rebrand potentially millions of 4G LTE smartphones to make it appear as though they are on 5G networks — explaining that many technologies deeply linked to the faster 5G networks mobile carriers plan to roll out over the next few months have already been introduced on the company’s existing 4G network.
-Now, it has begun rolling out the rebrand, with the Samsung Galaxy A8 Active, LG V30, and LG V40.
+AT&T is rebranding potentially millions of 4G LTE smartphones to make it appear as though they are on 5G networks — explaining that many technologies deeply linked to the faster 5G networks all mobile carriers are beginning to roll out have already been introduced on the company’s existing 4G network.
+Phones “using” the 5G E network include the Samsung Galaxy A8 Active, LG V30, and LG V40.
 AT&T has even brought Apple on board: iPhones that are on AT&T and updated to iOS 12.1.2 will get the new 5G E logo when they are connected to AT&T’s so-called 5G Evolution network.
 So far, the logo is only showing up in the iOS 12.1.2 beta, but it will likely roll out as part of the iOS 12.1.2 update when it’s ready for consumers.

-Of course, there has been significant backlash over the move from AT&T, with many arguing that it’s misleading and aimed at convincing users that they’re using the latest and greatest tech when really they’re not.
-When asked about this, AT&T Senior Vice President for Wireless Technology Igal Elbaz defended its practices, arguing that “what we’re trying to do is let them know that there is an enhanced experience in their market.”
+This hasn’t been the only backlash against the move from AT&T, and many more argue AT&T’s move misleads users they’re using the latest and greatest tech when really they’re not.
+When asked about this, Igal Elbaz, AT&T senior vice president for wireless technology, defended its practices, arguing that, “What we’re trying to do is let [customers] know that there is an enhanced experience in their market.”

-Meanwhile, AT&T is actively rolling out a new 5G network across the country, recently announcing the launch of 5G networks in 12 cities across the U.S.: Atlanta, Charlotte, Dallas, Houston, Indianapolis, Jacksonville, Louisville, New Orleans, Oklahoma City; Louisville, Kentucky; Jacksonville, Florida; Raleigh and Charlotte, North Carolina; and San Antonio and Waco, Texas.
-Service is initially limited to pre-selected customers and will be provided for free for at least 90 days.
+AT&T’s real 5G network is only available in 12 cities across the U.S.: Atlanta, Dallas, Houston, Indianapolis, New Orleans, Oklahoma City; Louisville, Kentucky; Jacksonville, Florida; Raleigh and Charlotte, North Carolina; and San Antonio and Waco, Texas.
+Service is initially limited to preselected customers and will be provided for free for at least 90 days.